100518832/werewolf-game-deck-generator/README.md

                 'werewolf':['vampire'], 'wolf_cub':['vampire'], 'sorceress':['aura_seer'], 'tanner':[], 'vampire':['werewolf','wolf_cub','cursed','diseased','minion'], 'cursed':['vampire'], 'lone_wolf':[], 'minion':['vampire']
                 }
 ```
-The dict ```card_points```  contains a nested dictonary of good and bad roles, to define the teams.
-Every role card you wish to play with, or have, should be in this dictonary at some point (and the other 3 too).
-If you want to break up the roles into more teams; some ```bad``` roles are actually against each other ```bad``` roles (i.e, vampires vs werewolfs, or lone wolf vs werewolfs).
-This dictonary is used to keep track of all possible cards, and their point values for calculating the deck value.
+The dict ```card_points```  contains a nested dictionary of good and bad roles, to define the teams.
+Every role card you wish to play with, or have, should be in this dictionary at some point (and the other 3 too).
+If you want to break up the roles into more teams; some ```bad``` roles are actually against each other ```bad``` roles (i.e, vampires vs werewolves, or lone wolf vs werewolves).
+This dictionary is used to keep track of all possible cards, and their point values for calculating the deck value.

-If you wish to further organize this dictonary into more nested dictonaries please notw you will have to adjust the following lines:
+If you wish to further organize this dictionary into more nested dictionaries please know you will have to adjust the following lines:

 ```
 good_roles = list(card_points['good'].copy().keys())